NewcastleRSE/microEMG-software/README.md

 #### pymicroemg module

-The `pymicroemg` module is documented using `pdoc` [here](docs/pymicroemg).
+The `pymicroemg` module is documented using `pdoc` [here](docs/pymicroemg), and an overview of the methods is provided [here](docs/Analysis-report.docx).
 You can view this documentation by downloading the entire folder (or cloning the repository) and opening [pymicroemg.html](docs/pymicroemg/pymicroemg.html) - it will open in web browser.

 If you update the `pymicroemg` module, please update the documentation by running
 ```